Family reunification of unaccompanied minors: Realities of the European asylum system

 D.G.
 Niruka Sanjeewani

-Ms. D.G.Niruka Sanjeewani works as a lecturer in International Relations and Strategic Studies at the Department of Strategic Studies, General Sir John Kotelawala Defence University, Sri Lanka.
+Ms D.G.Niruka Sanjeewani works as a lecturer in International Relations and Strategic Studies at the Department of Strategic Studies, General Sir John Kotelawala Defence University, Sri Lanka.
 She has obtained a BA (Hons) and an MA in International Relations from the University of Colombo, Sri Lanka.
-She has published a number of research papers on Refugees and Asylum Seekers, Common European Asylum System, Post War Reconciliation and National Security.
+She has published a number of research papers on refugees and asylum seekers, the Common European Asylum System, post-war reconciliation and national security.
 You can contact her on email@example.com